-Venice Beach is a well-known spot in Southern California, famous for it unique culture and laid back vibe.
-I always enjoy visiting as you never know what you will find as you stroll the boardwalk lined with shops, restaurants and lots of medical marijuana dispensaries on one side and artists and street performers on the other side.
-The street performers are especially interesting as I have seen everything from dance groups good enough to be on America’s Got Talent to a person holding a sign that said: “will offer horrible advice for a dollar.”
-One way or another you are sure to have a unique visit to Venice Beach and here is all the information to make the most of it.
+Venice Beach is a well-known spot in Southern California, famous for its unique culture and laid back vibe.
+I always enjoy visiting as you never know what you will find as you stroll the boardwalk lined with shops, restaurants, and medical marijuana dispensaries on one side and artists and street performers on the other side.
+The street performers are especially exciting as I have seen everything from dance groups good enough to be on America’s Got Talent to a person holding a sign that said: “will offer horrible advice for a dollar.”
+One way or another, you are sure to have a unique visit to Venice Beach, and here is all the information to make the most of it.

 You will, however, still see some of the buffest people you have ever seen working out or putting on a show for the onlookers.
 It is a fun stop on the boardwalk.

 A self-explanatory entry into the Venice Beach scene, the skatepark often draws some of the area’s best to showcase their talents in front of the onlookers.
 This area is so popular that it even became a level in an early Tony Hawk Pro Skater game.

 I love just sitting here and watching for 30 minutes.
 You often see some great tricks from some talented skaters.

 In the central area where the skate park is, there are a couple of famous art pieces.
 First, there are the pillars.
 While I hate graffiti in all of the natural areas I go, it is pretty cool in on these pillars.
 It is a unique place to take pictures and provides an interesting contrast to the sandy beach.